 Movie Grade: A

-Michelle is a wife and mother of three, the writer for the Sci-Fi & Fantasy site at BellaOnline.com, enjoys reading, jewelry making, and music.
-Her Etsy page is: Etsy.com/shop/BeadsNBaublesShop.
-She’s not the typical girly-girl, romantic, tear-jerker type movie-goer.
-Michelle is a kick-butt, explosions, sword fighting, aliens-have-come-to-take-over-the-Earth type girl.
+Michelle is a wife and mother of three (grown) children.
+She enjoys reading, jewelry making, makeup, and music.
+Michelle is not the typical girly-girl, romantic, tear-jerker type movie-goer.
+She’s more of a kick-butt, explosions, sword fighting, aliens-have-come-to-take-over-the-Earth type girl.